 After giving birth to my first child, I learned the hard way how imperative it is to have a postpartum care kit.

 When my second child came around, I knew exactly what I needed to have readily available for a faster postpartum recovery.
 That was when I decided to put together my very own DIY postpartum care kit.

 As a surgical nurse, I have used many postpartum recovery products throughout my career.

-However, as a mom I have now learned to filter those products to ensure their absolute safety for our bodies and for our babies.
+However, as a mom, I have now learned to filter those products to ensure their absolute safety for our bodies and our babies.

 Next, I will share with you the most effective, natural, and non-toxic postpartum essentials to my knowledge and personal experience.

 Additionally, I will be sharing tips with you along the way to ensure you make the best out of your DIY postpartum care kit.

-But for the purpose of THIS article, we will be focusing mainly on the postpartum recovery products you will need after your vaginal birth.
-If you are recovering from c-section, most of these items will also apply to you.
+But for THIS article, we will focus mainly on the postpartum recovery products you will need after your vaginal birth.
+If you are recovering from a c-section, most of these items will also apply to you.

-However, this postpartum checklist contain the best options to my knowledge in terms of ingredient safety, optimal ingredient standards, popular mom reviews, and effectiveness.
+However, this postpartum checklist contains the best options to my knowledge regarding ingredient safety, optimal ingredient standards, popular mom reviews, and effectiveness.